William Mills (businessman)

 William Mills (22 June 1866 – 8 October 1916) was a Western Australian businessman, co-founder of the biscuit manufacturer Mills and Ware.

 Early life

 Mills was born in Liverpool, England, on 22 June 1866.
 He was the son of Joseph Mills, and apprenticed as a baker.
 After completing his apprenticeship, he travelled to Australia by working as a ship's baker.
+Both his parents had died by this time.
 He arrived in Melbourne, Victoria in 1887, where he got married, and remained for about eight or nine years.

 Western Australian goldfields

 Mills came to Western Australia c.
 1896.
 He joined the gold rush around Kalgoorlie, where he worked as a baker, and likely earned more from that profession than from prospecting.
 While in the goldfields, Mills met Henry Ware who had also migrated from England, and may have been his school friend.
 Ware worked in the mines until health problems soon forced him to return to Perth.
 Mills also returned to Perth by 1897.